utdata/icj-class/css/css-class.md

 OK, we are looking pretty good, but this would look tons better if we could make the grams value flush right in every line.
 We can do this by putting the two parts of the list items into spans.
 This is kind of our alternative to the description list that we used for yield.

 So, to do this we have to rewrite all the list items to have spans, and then to class those spans so we can target them with css.
-In order to save time, I'll allow you to copy/paste them.
+In order to save time, just copy/paste to replace them.

-- In the html file, replace all the li's with this:
+- In the html file, replace all the nutrition li's with this:

 ```html
         <li>